Gosego777/Gosego777/README.md

 <h1 align="center">Hi 👋, I'm Gosego Otsweleng</h1>
 <h3 align="center">Fresh graduate with a passion for cybersecurity and web application security.
-Developer of a vulnerability assessment tool.
+Developer of a web application vulnerability assessment tool.
 Constantly learning and exploring new security techniques.
 Open to collaboration and opportunities in the cybersecurity domain.</h3>

 - 🌱 I’m currently learning **Web Application and Network Security techniques**